 Here the aim is to show children that if they have money and only spend some of it, the rest of it can be saved for a future activity or shop visit.
-It also introduces the idea of regular saving.

 Planning to spend

 Planning allows us to understand what we need to undertake a journey.
 If we travel from one place to another, it means we will need to know how to get there, including which roads to take and the time it will take us.